jamesurobertson/aws-s3-pern-demo/README.md

       return { ...state, user: action.payload };
 ```

-The form itself, should look just like a regular React form.
-Take a look at this form for an example: [UserForm](https://github.com/jamesurobertson/aws-s3-pern-demo/blob/master/frontend/src/pages/CreateUser.js)
+The form itself should look just like a regular React form.
+Take a look at this form for an example: [CreateUser](https://github.com/jamesurobertson/aws-s3-pern-demo/blob/master/frontend/src/pages/CreateUser.js)

 ```javascript
 // CreateUser.js file